DHTMLX/docs-suite/docs/grid/api/grid_afterexpand_event.md

 # afterExpand

-@short: fires after expanding a tree node
+@short: fires after expanding a row that contains child rows

 :::note
 The event works: